![]() |

 Section 250.310 Organization

-a) The medical staff shall be organized in accordance with written bylaws, rules and regulations approved by the governing board.
-The bylaws, rules and regulations shall specifically provide but not be limited to:
+b) The medical staff shall be organized in accordance with written bylaws, rules and regulations approved by the governing board.
+The bylaws, rules and regulations shall specifically provide, but are not limited to:

 2) identifying divisions and departments as are warranted (as a minimum, active and consulting divisions are required);